CanAsia Energy (CVE:CEC) Stock Price Down 16.7% – Here’s What Happened

 CanAsia Energy Corp.
-(CVE:CEC – Get Free Report) shares fell 16.7% during mid-day trading on Saturday .
+(CVE:CEC – Get Free Report)’s share price was down 16.7% during trading on Saturday .
 The stock traded as low as C$0.08 and last traded at C$0.08.
-136,500 shares changed hands during mid-day trading, an increase of 251% from the average session volume of 38,888 shares.
+Approximately 136,500 shares were traded during trading, an increase of 251% from the average daily volume of 38,888 shares.
 The stock had previously closed at C$0.09.

 CanAsia Energy Corp. operates as a junior oil and gas oil company.
 The company was incorporated in 2022 and is based in Calgary, Canada.